pulumi/tf12-vs-pulumi/README.md

 > Terraform 0.12 HCL configuration has an exact 1:1 mapping to and from JSON.
 Read more at
 > https://www.hashicorp.com/blog/terraform-0-12-reliable-json-syntax.

-Pulumi uses real languages which have great support for JSON, whether that is the built-in support in JavaScript and TypeScript, or by using a library package for Python, Go, or others.
+Pulumi uses general purpose languages which all have great support for JSON these days, whether that is the built-in support in JavaScript and TypeScript, or by using a library package for Python, Go, or others.

 # References as First-Class Values